 Although there is a temptation to see this approach as being particularly suited to younger year groups, it also works surprisingly well with older students: my IB History students produced games based on Stalin’s rule of the USSR with an interesting range of game cards based on positive and negative examples of his economic, political and cultural policies.

-Stage 1: Imparting the information
+Step 1: Imparting the information

 |A. Causes (tip: particularly useful for ‘factual test’ cards)||B. Symptoms (tip: particularly useful for ‘bad news’ cards)||C. Cures (tip: particularly useful for ‘good news’ cards)|